 Meanwhile, If you can differentiate the components of a mixture, then it is a heterogeneous mixture.
 Heterogeneous mixtures can be further subdivided into suspension and colloids.

 Adding a scoopful of sand to a glass of water results in a mixture where you can distinguish sand from water (since water cannot dissolve sand).
 The sand-water mixture is a suspension.

 If that is the case, then how do suspension and colloid differ from one another?
-In terms of size, particles present in the suspension are so large that eventually, the particles settle at the bottom.
+In terms of size, particles in the suspension are so large that eventually, the particles settle at the bottom.
 In contrast, colloids are composed of particles that are small enough (usually from 1 to 1000 nanometers) for them to remain dispersed in their matrix.

 When studying the chemistry of colloids, you will often hear the terms dispersed and continuous phase.
-The component/s of mixture that is/are being dispersed is the dispersed phase, while the component where it is being dispersed is the continuous phase or the dispersion medium.
+The component/s of the mixture that is/are being dispersed is the dispersed phase, while the component where it is being dispersed is the continuous phase or the dispersion medium.

-Aside from microscopy, there is another more simple way to differentiate colloids from solution.
+Aside from microscopy, there is another simpler way to differentiate colloids from solution.
 This is done by just using a flashlight!
 When a beam of light is passed through a colloid, the dispersed phase scatters it.
 This phenomenon is known as the Tyndall effect.
 Solutions do not exhibit this scattering effect; instead, you will see a clean transmission of light from one end of the glass to the other.

 |Colloid Type||Dispersed Phase||Continuous Phase||Example|

 |Solid foam||Gas||Solid||plastic foam, lava|

 |Foam||Gas||Liquid||whipped cream, soap suds|